grantackerman/rns-react-state-error-repro/README.md

 3. Run `npx expo prebuild`
 4. Run `npx expo run:ios` to reproduce on iOS
 5. Run `npx expo run:android` to reproduce on Android
     - Ensure you have set your ANDROID_HOME environment variable to the path of your Android SDK, which can be found in Android Studio Settings.
+This will usually be `export ANDROID_HOME=$HOME/Library/Android/sdk`